-Every kid always wants their only little getaway within the comfort of their own backyard.
-They imagine temporary forts from lawn chairs and sheets, ask their parents a plastic little tike set, or get their own treehouse nestled between branches and leaves up in the sky.
+Every kid always wants their only little getaway within the comfort of their backyard.
+They imagine temporary forts from lawn chairs and sheets, ask their parents a plastic little tike set, or get their treehouse nestled between branches and leaves up in the sky.
 Providing a stronger architectural touch to these types of structures, we have constructed a miniature dwelling called the ‘Bamboo Cubby House’.

 The cubby is 1.2 x 1.2 meter building that has been built from bamboo and recycled colorbond roofing and timber.
 Its perimeter explores various techniques of making bamboo screens and walls with half-split poles that have been stitched by pins and sisal rope to create a weatherproof barrier.
 Above, the corrugated metal roofing is fixed to the supporting partitions using J-bolts.
 Voids in the façade have been made for the insertion of the window and door frames of timber planks.
-The result is a utilization of cross sectional, cylindrical stalks and a change in the stitching pattern.
+The result is the utilization of cross-sectional, cylindrical stalks and a change in the stitching pattern.
 The gutter is also made from bamboo with a drip chain providing a rain feature.

 The cubby has been developed as a prototype for an eco-cabin with passive design principles.
 The entrance veranda is topped with a pergola roof and solar panel that are capable of powering LED lights and a solar pump in the adjacent pond.